Jesse James (1939 film): Reception

 Jesse James was the third highest-grossing film of 1939, behind Gone with the Wind and Mr. Smith Goes to Washington.
 A sequel, The Return of Frank James, directed by Fritz Lang with Henry Fonda reprising his role as Frank James along with other actors playing the same characters as they had in Jesse James, was released in 1940.

 The film was on continuous release in the United States for more than 15 years.
 The film was reissued in March 1946 and was released for a fourth time in July 1951.
 By May 1954, it had played over 52,000 bookings in the United States and Canada.

 A remake was directed by Nicholas Ray in 1957, The True Story of Jesse James.

 Animal cruelty

-The film gained a measure of notoriety for a scene in which a horse falls to its death down a rocky slope toward the end of the film.
+The film gained a measure of notoriety for a scene in which a horse falls down a rocky slope, apparently to its death, toward the end of the film.
 This scene was one of many cited by the American Humane Association against Hollywood's abuse of animals, and led to the association's monitoring of filmmaking.
-However, according to Leonard Mosley's biography Zanuck: The Rise and Fall of Hollywood's last Tycoon, none of "the horses [had] been injured.
-Under Zanuck's direction, a short distance down the cliff, on a conveniently broad platform, the unit roper had arranged a soft landing for the horses."
+According to Leonard Mosley's 1985 biography Zanuck: The Rise and Fall of Hollywood's last Tycoon, none of "the horses [had] been injured."
+But according to Time in 1939, Darryl Zanuck confirmed "in print and letters" the death of the horse was an "accident."
+According to most sources, the horse died, having to be put down after the 70 foot fall.